SegataLab/viromeqc/README.md

 ### Pipeline structure ###

-ViromeQC requires FASTQ files (compressed files are supported), and will:
+ViromeQC starts from FASTQ files (compressed files are supported), and will:

 1. Elimitate short and low quality reads
-    - *adjust the `minqual` and `minlen` parameters if you want to change thresholds*
+    - *adjust the `minqual` and `minlen` parameters if you want to change the thresholds*
 2. Map the reads against a curated collection of rRNAs and single-copy bacteral markers
 3. Filter the reads to remove short and dlsivergent alignments
 4. Compute the enrichment value of the sample, compared to the median observed in human metagenomes